danjustice2/xspfify/README.md

 This is a small Python-based tool for saving your Spotify playlists as [xspf](https://www.xspf.org/) files, allowing you share them and/or import them into other software.

-This is a fork of another repository that used the OAuth tokens you used to be able to generate from Spotify's developer dashboard.
-Since Spotify removed that functionality, I modified the code to use a client key and secret key from an app created from the [Spotify developer dashboard](https://developer.spotify.com/dashboard).
-This process is a little bit more involved, but not too bad.
+This is a fork of another repository that used the OAuth tokens previously available from Spotify's developer dashboard for testing.
+Since Spotify removed that functionality, I modified the code to use a client key and secret key from an apps created on the [Spotify developer dashboard](https://developer.spotify.com/dashboard).
+This process is a little bit more involved to get running, but not too bad.

 # Usage
 ## Spotify app setup